FAQs - (Click on the Question below to go to our answer)

 13. If trainers have PTLLS / AET, why do you still recommend they attend your course?
 (To Top)

-The PTLLS or AET etc are all fine as they stand, Mac has the AET himself.
-But, it does not cover many of the ingredients of the LaPD courses which we feel are critical to helping trainers understand the art of switching between delivering training and facilitating a group of learners and their learning needs.
+The Award in Education and Training (AET) or Certificate in Education and Training (CET) etc, are all fine as they stand; Mac has the AET qualification himself.
+But, it does not cover many of the LaPD courses' ingredients.
+We feel these extra ingredients are critical to helping trainers understand the art of switching between delivering training and facilitating a group of learners and catering for their learning needs.

-14. What experience does Mac have in terms of training and organisational Culture?
+14. What experience does Mac have regarding training and organisational Culture?
 (To Top)

 Mac has been facilitating and delivering learning events for over 38 years.
-His experience includes being a Military Training Instructor in the British Army where he taught Leadership and Management for many years.
+His experience includes being a Military Training Instructor in the British Army, where he taught Leadership and Management.
 He also specialised in TTT (Train the Trainer) delivery and assessment.

 Mac designed and delivered events for the Training Foundation’s CTAP programme for 8 years.
-We believe that CTAP is now known as TAP Learning and is owned by QA.
+CTAP is now known as TAP Learning and is owned by QA.

 Mac has worked as a consultant for many top brands, as shown in the image below, and is highly experienced in Emotional Intelligence and how to get your people working to their best of their ability.